-Services are led by visiting preachers and members of the congregation whilst we are in vacancy and there’s no obligation to take part in any part of the service.
+Services are led by our minister, visiting preachers and members of the congregation and there’s no obligation to take part in any part of the service.
 You’re welcome to sit anywhere and if anything seems unfamiliar please ask another member of the congregation – particularly those handing out notice sheets and greeting people at the start of the service.

 Our services usually last about an hour with a time for tea & coffee and conversation after the morning service.

 We use a mixture of traditional and more modern songs and hymns.
-In the morning music is led by our music group which usually consists of piano, violin, flute and occasionally the organ and drums.
+Music is led by the organ or piano and sometimes joined by instrumentalists on violin or flute.
 In our evening services the music tends to be more traditional and led by the organ.

 Most people find their first visit to church more informal than they expected.
 We’re a friendly group of people, and our services are set up so you can relax and get to know us as a church.
 All the words you’ll need are projected on a screen, and we’re quite happy for you not to join in if you don’t feel it’s appropriate.